chrisprijic/vulkan/readme.md

 - [x] framebuffers
 - [x] command buffers
 - [ ] rendering and presentation

+At this point, we've got a rendered triangle on the screen!

 - [ ] swapchain recreation
 - [ ] vertex input
 - [ ] vertex buffers